-V2P is showing that working in-depth in a selection of communities and LGAs can bring about changes in social norms and behaviour, state-citizen relationships, government accountability, and contribute to improved service delivery.
-The impact of V2P is also being felt in LGAs outside its target areas and at state level.
+V2P showed that working in-depth in a selection of communities and LGAs can bring about changes in social norms and behaviour, state-citizen relationships, government accountability, and contribute to improved service delivery.
+The impact of V2P was also felt in LGAs outside its target areas and at state level.

 Advocating for services

-V2P’s success has been largely due to the integration of power and gender analysis.
-By identifying power holders and social influencers, such as traditional rulers, president generals and women’s leaders, launching activities in communities has been a much quicker process.
+V2P’s success was largely due to the integration of power and gender analysis.
+By identifying power holders and social influencers, such as traditional rulers, president generals and women’s leaders, launching activities in communities was a much quicker process.

 Most people interviewed during V2P's baseline assessment in the first phase said they were not able to make demands on decision makers, that government consultation with communities was very low and community members had no direct contact with government.